 To protect workers while at hazardous sites, the Occupational Safety and Health Administration (OSHA) HAZWOPER training is mandatory.
 This program provides regulations, for clean-up and response workers, to ensure their health and safety.
-OSHA HAZWOPER trainings from OSHA.NET prepare emergency workers and clean-up workers to complete their jobs safely, regardless of the hazardous scenarios they face.
+OSHA HAZWOPER training from OSHA.NET prepares emergency workers and clean-up workers to complete their jobs safely, regardless of the hazardous scenarios they face.

 OSHA HAZWOPER 24 and 40 HOUR COURSES